weilingx46/workshop-vuejs-ws/README.md

 ## Step by Step

-* Explanations of the what **and** the why behind each step.
-Try to include:
-  * higher level concepts
-  * best practices

-Remember to explain any notation you are using.

 To get started, add the following HTML inside the body tags of `index.html`.
 This provides a place for your Vue component to be mounted and provides some controls, to which we will bind functionality.